The best Eco Snorkeling Tour on the Great Barrier Reef

 Snorkelling off Low Isles sandy beach

-When we got to Low Isles, the catamaran moored a few hundred meters away, and we didnāt have to jump from the boat to snorkel.
+When we got to Low Isles, the catamaran moored a few hundred meters away, and we didn’t have to jump from the boat to snorkel.
 Instead, they took us to shore on board a small shuttle boat.
 This was one of the things I appreciated, as it saved us a lot of energy.
-On the beach, we could get ready, and once we were all kitted out with fins, suits and floating devices, we set off on a guided snorkelling tour.
+We could get ready on the beach, and once we were all kitted out with fins, suits and floating devices, we set off on a guided snorkelling tour.

 They split us into two groups, an advanced group and a beginners group.
-I joined Gregās beginner’s group and loved it because I felt comfortable snorkelling while following him.
-I got to see some massive coral sites without wandering off and searching for them.
+I joined Greg’s beginner’s group and loved it because I felt comfortable snorkelling while following him.
+I saw some massive coral sites without wandering off and searching for them.

 A heritage walk to Low Isles Lighthouse